nymtech/docs/content/mixnet/clients.md

 {{< /highlight >}}

-##### Using Websocket
+#### Using the Websocket

 Using the websocket is very similar to the way TCP socket is used.
-In fact it is simpler due to HTTP handling a few aspects of it for us - for example the encoding of the lengths of messages exchanged or the buffer flushing.
+In fact it is actually simpler due to HTTP handling few aspects of it for us.
+For example the encoding of the lengths of messages exchanged or the buffer flushing.

+{{% notice note %}}
+Note that the websocket will **only** accept requests from the loopback address.
+{{% /notice %}}

-The identical set of request/responses is available for the Websocket as was the case with the TCP socket, with the exception of `RequestFlush`, which does not exist.
-So for example having started the client with: `./build/loopix-client socket --id alice --socket websocket --port 9001`, you could do the following to write a fetch request to a Websocket in Go:
+The identical set of request/responses is available for the Websocket as it was the case with the TCP socket, with the exception of `RequestFlush`, which does not exist.
+So for example having started the client with: `./build/loopix-client socket --id alice --socket websocket --port 9001`, you could do the following to write a fetch request to a Websocket in Typescript:

+{{< highlight Typescript >}}
+const fetchMsg = JSON.stringify({
+  fetch: {},
+});

+const conn = new WebSocket(`ws://localhost:9001/mix`);
+conn.onmessage = (ev: MessageEvent): void => {
+  const fetchData = JSON.parse(ev.data);
+  const fetchedMesages = fetchData.fetch.messages;
+  console.log(fetchedMessages);
+}
+conn.send(fetchMsg);
+{{< /highlight >}}

+You can see a sample Electron application communicating with the Websocket client [here](../chat-demo).

+It's also possible to write binary data to the websocket.
+Here's an example in Go, but the same technique will work in any language that has a `byte` type and supports protobufs:

 {{< highlight Go >}}
 import (